 Both in the classroom and in the theater, I've helped so many students and colleagues with every aspect of script and manuscript writing.

 Answer is under construction.

 I’ve held jobs in many fields, yet I’m not a polymath.
 Why?
 Because the lexicographers decided that “polymath” had to include certain arbitrarily determined abilities and not others.
 To them I say: Read what follows and reconsider your criteria:

 1) electrician’s apprentice (winner: The Most Shocked Teenager in New Jersey Award, with special commendation for my work in the installation of 220-volt circuit breakers)

 4) waiter (celebrities I served: Paul Newman and Joanne Woodward and their daughter who now runs Newman’s Own and who I think liked me but I let the opportunity slip between my fingers, which is why I’m not making salad dressing right now; also Gregory Peck)

 5) auto-body repair (I operated the electric sander, lowest job on the auto-body totem pole and THE most boring in the world)

-6) assistant counselor at a group home for teenage wards of the state of CA (oy, talk about challenging)
+6) assistant counselor at a group home for teenage wards of the state of CA (this was a tough one)

 7) taxi driver (in Richmond CA. Life lessons learned: Do not drive a taxi in Richmond CA)